Explanation-based Training with Differentiable Insertion/Deletion Metric-aware Regularizers: Experiments

-\myparagraph{Evaluation.} We quantitatively assessed the proposed method and the comparing ones in terms of predictive accuracy, insertion score~\bref{eq:proposed:ins} and deletion score~\bref{eq:proposed:del}.
-Here, we set $S$ to 30\% or 50\% of the number of features (pixels), which is the same value as that used in our regularizers~\bref{eq:proposed:ins_loss}~and~\bref{eq:proposed:del_loss}.
-For readability, we also use one-minus-deletion score instead of the deletion score, which is calculated by subtracting the deletion score from one.
-Furthermore, to check if the proposed method can improve other faithfulness metrics, which are not optimized directly, we also assessed explanations in sensitivity-$n$~\cite{Ancona2018-di}, which evaluates, when $n$ features are randomly removed, how much the sum of the contributions of the removed features correlates the decrease of the predicted confidence.
-Here, we set to $n=300$.
+\myparagraph{Evaluation.} We quantitatively assessed the proposed method and the comparing methods in terms of predictive accuracy, insertion score~\bref{eq:proposed:ins}, and deletion score~\bref{eq:proposed:del}.
+Here, we set $S$ to 30\% or 50\% of the number of features (pixels), which is the same value as that used by our regularizers~\bref{eq:proposed:ins_loss}~and~\bref{eq:proposed:del_loss}.
+Instead of the deletion score, we use the one-minus-deletion score, which is calculated by subtracting the deletion score from one, for readability.
+Furthermore, to check if the proposed method improves other faithfulness metrics that are not optimized directly, we also assessed explanations in sensitivity-$n$~\parencite{Ancona2018-di}, which evaluates how much, when $n$ features are randomly removed, the sum of the contributions of the removed features correlates with the decrease in the predicted confidence.

-As the criterion used for model selection and monitoring the proceeding of the training, we used the validation score function defined as follows:
+As the criterion used for model selection and for monitoring the progress of the training, we used the validation score function defined as follows:

-where $\mathtt{Acc}(f_{\theta})$, $\mathtt{Ins}(f_{\theta})$ and $\mathtt{Del}(f_{\theta})$ indicate predictive accuracy, average insertion score and average deletion score for the validation set on predictor with current parameters $f_{\theta}$, respectively. $\eta \geq 0$ is an accuracy weight used to control the ratio of predictive and explanatory capabilities.
-Unless otherwise noted, we set $\eta = 2$, indicating that the predictive and explanatory capabilities are equally evaluated.
+where $\mathtt{Acc}(f_{\theta})$, $\mathtt{Ins}(f_{\theta})$, and $\mathtt{Del}(f_{\theta})$ indicate predictive accuracy, average insertion score, and average deletion score for the validation set for the predictor with current parameters $f_{\theta}$, respectively. $\eta \geq 0$ is an accuracy weight used to control the ratio of predictive and explanatory capabilities.
+Unless otherwise noted, we set $\eta = 2$, which indicates that the predictive and explanatory capabilities should be equally evaluated.